magento/devdocs/guides/v2.2/comp-mgr/extens-man/extensman-main-pg.md

 *	[Actions available for metapackages](#extensman-access-types-meta)

 #### Actions available for non-metapackages {#extensman-access-types-non-meta}
-Most packages you get from Magento Marketplace or another source have only one type; for example, a module.
+Most extensions you get from Magento Marketplace or another source have only one type; for example, a module.

 The following table shows which actions are supported for each non-metapackage.